 Recent Post: Aerial photos of Kaokoland, northwest Namibia

-Limpopo-Lipadi is a large (32,500 ha) game and wilderness reserve located on the northern banks of the Limpopo River in the Tuli Block of south-east Botswana.
-The owners are a diverse community from around the world who want to conserve and protect the African wilderness, and who treat Limpopo-Lipadi as their home away from home.
-The reserve is large enough to sustain a natural predator-prey balance, thanks to varied habitat types, and boasts diverse game viewing, phenomenal bird watching, fantastic landscapes and an extremely low visitor density.
+Limpopo-Lipadi is a large (20,500 ha) game and wilderness reserve located on the northern banks of the Limpopo River in the Tuli Block of south-east Botswana.
+The owners are a diverse community from around the world who want to conserve and protect the African wilderness and who treat Limpopo-Lipadi as their home away from home.
+The reserve is large enough to sustain a natural predator–prey balance, thanks to varied habitat types, and boasts diverse game viewing, phenomenal birdwatching, fantastic landscapes and an extremely low visitor density.
 River Camp comprises seven discrete lodges positioned along the river for maximum privacy for each owner party.
-Owners and their friends have the option of self-drive or guided game drives and catering options range from fully-catered to self-catering.
-Activities include game drives, walks, fishing, viewing hides, bush picnics and simple relaxation.
-The management team based on the reserve is very discrete and respectful of privacy.
+Owners and their friends have the option of self-drive or guided game drives and catering options range from fully catered to self-catering.
+Activities include game drives, walks, fishing, viewing from hides, bush picnics and simple relaxation.
+The management team based on the reserve is very discreet and respectful of privacy.
 This unique model empowers owners to leave a legacy without having to deal with the complexity and costs of managing their own game reserve.
-Go here to find out more or to make a discrete investment enquiry.
+Go here to find out more or to make a discreet investment enquiry.

 Sign up to our free newsletter

 Receive our most popular blog posts by email